exponential-idle-guides/exponential-idle-guides/src/view/guides/custom-theories.md

 To know which zero to use, please use the [the sim](https://exponential-developers.github.io/sim-3.0/).
 It will output the exact \\(t\\) of the zero to use.

-**Always set your BH activation thresold to 0.01 above the value recommended by the sim to ensure that the Black Hole will correctly lock to your zero**.
-For example, if it recommends t=3797.85, put your activation thresold to 3797.86.
+**Always set your BH activation threshold to 0.01 above the value recommended by the sim to ensure that the Black Hole will correctly lock to your zero**.
+For example, if it recommends t=3797.85, put your activation threshold to 3797.86.

 The optimal publication multiplier is often 5, but it is sometimes higher depending on the zero used or if you get a new \\(w_3\\) during the publication.
 Check the sim to know the optimal multiplier for your publication.